 If you suspect you have SIBO, I have a symptoms quiz in both of my books, The Thyroid Connection, and The Autoimmune Solution, to help you determine if you are likely positive.
-You can also work with my Wellness Coach, Dana, to order testing or evaluate your symptoms.
+I also cover SIBO testing in this article.

 How to Treat SIBO

 In my clinic, I use functional medicine’s 4R Approach to healing the gut for my patients with SIBO.
 This includes following a diet low in carbohydrates and free of refined flours, sugars, and alcohol.
 To kill off the bad bacteria, I recommend using Microb-Clear™, which is a blend of magnesium caprylate, berberine, and extracts from tribulus, sweet wormwood, grapefruit, barberry, bearberry, and black walnut.
 In addition, I start my SIBO patients on a soil-based probiotic called Primal Earth™ to replenish the good bacteria in your gut.